Post-Angkor period: Land or people debate

 Author Akin Rabibhadana, who quotes Ram Khamhaeng: "One particular characteristic of the historical Southeast Asian mainland states was the lack of manpower.
 The need for manpower is well illustrated by events following each war between Thailand and her neighbours.
 The victorious side always carried off a large number of people from the conquered territory.
 Whole villages were often moved into the territory of the conqueror, where they were assimilated and became the population of the conqueror."

 David K. Wyatt: "As much as anything else, the Tai müang was an instrument for the efficient use of manpower in a region where land was plentiful in relation to labor and agricultural technology."

+Baker and Phongpaichit argues that, "War in the region [Southeast Asia] was... an enterprise to acquire wealth, people, and scarce urban resources."

+Bronson states, "No farmers in any region outside southern and eastern Asia could produce as much food with as little labor from the same amount of land."

 And Aung-Thwin wrote: "Much of the warfare of early Southeast Asia witnessed the victor carrying off half the population of the vanquished foe and later resettling them on his own soil.
 Pagan was located in the dry belt of Burma, and depended mainly upon irrigated agriculture for its economic base.
 Land was plentiful but labor was extremely difficult to obtain."